How do UK pharmacy students view assessment methods?

 • Coordinate assessment timetables across modules to balance workload.

-• Close the loop with prompt cohort debriefs to improve transparency and perceived fairness.
+• Close the loop with prompt cohort debriefs, so students can see how marks were reached and what to improve next.

 How Student Voice Analytics helps you

-Student Voice Analytics pinpoints where assessment method issues concentrate in pharmacy by cutting open-text data by discipline and demographics.
+Student Voice Analytics shows where assessment-method concerns concentrate in pharmacy by cutting open-text data by discipline and demographics.
 It tracks sentiment over time, surfaces concise summaries for programme and module teams, supports like-for-like comparisons by subject mix and cohort profile, and provides export-ready outputs for boards and quality reviews.
-You see the operational pain points and the practices that lift fairness and engagement, then act quickly.
+Use it to decide where to intervene first on marking clarity, workload, OSCE consistency, and feedback quality, then show whether those changes are working.

 Request a walkthrough